 2. Stress starts to go away when you deal with the threat or demand.

-3. The situation is over when you can relax and no longer feeling stressed.
+3. The situation is over when you can relax and no longer feel stressed.

-For example, you might feel normal stress if you lose something important and get anxious for a short time, or if you drink too much coffee, your body will eventually urge you to go to the bathroom.
+For example, you might feel normal stress if you lose something important and get anxious for a short time.
 Stress in work is also normal.
-Sometimes there is a deadline or a big project that are important to you.
+Sometimes there is a deadline or a big project that is important to you.

 The thing to remember is that normal stress ends.
 In a work context, that means that there aren’t more demands or threats than can reasonably be handled.

-Toxic stress affects your body, your emotions, and the way you think in a negative way.
-It can include:
+Toxic stress affects your body, your emotions, and how you think in a negative way.
+It can cause:

-• Hard time managing stressors, which can lead to conflicts,
+• Difficulty managing stressors, which can lead to conflicts

 This list is not complete.
-The way that toxic stress can affect a person depends on their body, their previous experiences, their cultural background and so much more.
-When there is not enough time to rest and relax, eventually the person will be overwhelmed by events and considering medical leave.
+The way toxic stress affects a person depends on their body, their previous experiences, their cultural background and much more.
+When there is not enough time to rest and relax, the person may eventually become overwhelmed by events and consider medical leave.

 What causes work-related stress?